Joan Garcia: 2024–2025: First-choice status and La Liga

-On 1 February 2025, García produced a man of the match display with seven saves, helping Espanyol beat league leaders Real Madrid 1–0 at the RCDE Stadium, and recording his third clean sheet of the campaign.
+On 1 February 2025, Garcia produced a man of the match display with seven saves, helping Espanyol beat league leaders Real Madrid 1–0 at the RCDE Stadium, and recording his third clean sheet of the campaign.
 In an away game against Real Sociedad on 9 February, he made a foot save to deny Luka Sučić, which would later win the La Liga Save of the Month award for February.
-In a 1–0 victory at Alavés on 22 February, García produced four saves, helping the Pericos end their long wait for a first La Liga away win of the season.
+In a 1–0 victory at Alavés on 22 February, Garcia produced four saves, helping the Pericos end their long wait for a first La Liga away win of the season.

-On 10 March, García made a crucial stop to keep out Yangel Herrera's first-time volley in a home match against Girona that earned him the second La Liga Save of the Month award for March.
+On 10 March, Garcia made a crucial stop to keep out Yangel Herrera's first-time volley in a home match against Girona that earned him the second La Liga Save of the Month award for March.
 By achieving the honour, he became the first player to have won the award in consecutive months.
-In an away game against Mallorca on 15 March, García saved two penalty kicks from Vedat Muriqi and Abdón Prats, but the latter's was retaken after VAR deemed that an Espanyol player had entered the box prematurely, and Mallorca ultimately won 2–1 by beating García from the penalty spot on the third attempt.
-On 4 April, García kept his fifth clean sheet of the season with five saves in a 4–0 away triumph over Rayo Vallecano.
-By the end of the 2024–25 La Liga season, García recorded the highest number of saves among all goalkeepers in the league.
+In an away game against Mallorca on 15 March, Garcia saved two penalty kicks from Vedat Muriqi and Abdón Prats, but the latter's was retaken after VAR deemed that an Espanyol player had entered the box prematurely, and Mallorca ultimately won 2–1 by beating Garcia from the penalty spot on the third attempt.
+On 4 April, Garcia kept his fifth clean sheet of the season with five saves in a 4–0 away triumph over Rayo Vallecano.
+By the end of the 2024–25 La Liga season, Garcia recorded the highest number of saves among all goalkeepers in the league.